agarrharr/settings/README.md

 #### Mail

-- All Day Events: None
+- General
-- Birthdays: None
+  - Default email reader: Mail.app
-- Alerts
+  - New messages sound: None
-  - [ ] Time to Leave
+    - [ ] Play sounds for other mail actions
-- Advanced
+- Viewing
-  - [x] Turn on time zone support
+  - [x] Mark all messages as read when opening a conversation

 #### Mutt